CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 3.4 Running the website container in the same network

 We can then run the website container.
 Notice in the command below there is an argument to let the container know which network to connect to.

+**Action:** Run the following command to run the website container.

     docker run --name umbweb -p 8000:80 -v umb_media:/app/wwwroot/media -v umb_logs:/app/umbraco/Logs -e ASPNETCORE_ENVIRONMENT='Staging' --network=umbNet -d umbweb